 Enron Corp. is one of the world’s leading electricity, natural gas and communications companies.
 The company, which owns approximately $34 billion in energy and communications assets, produces electricity and natural gas, develops, constructs and operates energy facilities worldwide, delivers physical commodities and financial and risk management services to customers around the world, and is developing an intelligent network platform to facilitate online business.
 Enron’s Internet address is www.enron.com.
 The stock is traded under the ticker symbol, “ENE.”

-]

-The Enron AFTS network currently includes a route from Seattle, Washington to LA.
-A second route from Salt Lake City to Houston will be available early in the first quarter of 2000.
-A third route, from Los Angeles to Sacramento to Portland, will be activated late in the first quarter of 2000.
-By the end of the year 2000, Enron will have a nationwide backbone network providing AFTS.
-Enron will offer DW-3 service second quarter of year 2000.

 ###